ProgramSKAN/Angular_Routing/README.md

 guard can be added to every route (or) adding a guard to parent guard will guard all its child routes

 angular CLI> ng g g auth

+since resolved run after route guard, we can't share data from resolver like> route.data['product'].so store the redirecturl in authservice then use that url